 - Batteries and assaults: Sometimes people get robbed or beaten up in hotel garages or other areas where there was insufficient security.

-- Slip and falls: People spill drinks in hotels, and sometimes the staff is not quick enough to clean up the mess before someone falls.
+- Slip and fall cases: People spill drinks in hotels, and sometimes the staff is not quick enough to clean up the mess before someone falls.
 Or sometimes the non-slip mat in a hotel shower has been worn down to the point where it no longer works.
 Additionally, hotels have several types of flooring throughout its casinos, including carpet that may fray or tiles that may get dislodged.
-A slight unevenness in the flooring can cause people to trip and sustain serious injuries.
+Slight unevenness in the flooring can cause people to trip and sustain serious injuries.
 Slip-and-falls also frequently occur in parking lots and grocery stores.

 - Burns: Sometimes a plumbing problem can cause hotel room water to be scalding even though the dial indicates it should be cold.